Glucose, also known as dextrose, is a starch sweetener based on starch plants such as corn, wheat, rice and cassava.

 Owing to rather low profit margins of glucose syrups the minimum economic capacity is rather high, normally starting at 25,000 tpa.
 However, if the glucose syrup is used as an intermediate for more profitable products, considerably lower capacities may be commercially interesting.

-Glucose plants connected to grain processing facilities are run with one type of feedstock which is the available starch milk.
+Glucose plants connected to grain processing facilities are run with one type of feedstock, which is the starch milk available there.

 However, plants can also be designed to run on dry starch and in such case different types of native starch (e.g. wheat, corn, cassaca) can be processed with only minor adjustments of process parameter.